MattEqualsCoder/SnesConnectorLibrary/README.md

 _snesConnectorService.CreateLuaScriptsFolder(path);
 ```

-## Making Requests
+## Memory Requests

-There are two functions for making requests, depending on the need.
+There are two functions for making memory requests, depending on the need.
 All requests are asynchronous and added to a queue for processing at certain intervals.
 This is done due to the limitations of some connectors of not working well with multiple requests being sent simultaneously, requiring only request to be pending at a time.

 ### Single Requests

-You can make a single memory retrieval or update request using the SNES Connector Service MakeRequest method.
+You can make a single memory retrieval or update request using the SNES Connector Service MakeMemoryRequest method.

 ```
-// Makes a single request to retrieve 2 bytes from the WRAM location 0x7E09C2 _snesConnectorService.MakeRequest(new SnesSingleMemoryRequest() {
+// Makes a single request to retrieve 2 bytes from the WRAM location 0x7E09C4 _snesConnectorService.MakeMemoryRequest(new SnesSingleMemoryRequest() {
-    RequestType = SnesMemoryRequestType.Update,
+    MemoryRequestType = SnesMemoryRequestType.RetrieveMemory,
     SnesMemoryDomain = SnesMemoryDomain.ConsoleRAM,
+    AddressFormat = AddressFormat.Snes9x,
     SniMemoryMapping = MemoryMapping.ExHiRom,
-    AddressFormat = AddressFormat.Snes9x,
-    Address = 0x7E09C2,
+    Address = 0x7E09C4,
     Length = 2,
     OnResponse = data =>
     {
-        Console.WriteLine(data.ReadUInt16(0));
+        Console.WriteLine("Data Received");
     }
 });

-// Makes a single request to update the WRAM location 0x7E09C2 _snesConnectorService.MakeRequest(new SnesSingleMemoryRequest() {
+// Makes a single request to update the WRAM location 0x7E09C2 _snesConnectorService.MakeMemoryRequest(new SnesSingleMemoryRequest() {
-    RequestType = SnesMemoryRequestType.Update,
+    MemoryRequestType = SnesMemoryRequestType.UpdateMemory,
     SnesMemoryDomain = SnesMemoryDomain.ConsoleRAM,
+    AddressFormat = AddressFormat.Snes9x,
     SniMemoryMapping = MemoryMapping.ExHiRom,
-    AddressFormat = AddressFormat.Snes9x,
     Address = 0x7E09C2,
-    Data =  = new byte[] { 0xFF, 0xA0 }
+    Data = new byte[] { 0xFF, 0xA0 }
 });
 ```

 The fields are as follows:

-- **RequestType**: Whether this is retrieving or updating memory
+- **MemoryRequestType**: Whether this is retrieving or updating memory
 - **SnesMemoryDomain**: What type of memory is being requested.
 Either ConsoleRAM (WRAM), CartridgeSave (SRAM), or Rom.
 - **AddressFormat**: The address format used in the request so that the library can convert it to the proper format for the connector type.
 Can be either Snes9x, BizHawk, or FxPakPro.
 The differences are explained below.
 - **SniMemoryMapping**: The MemoryMapping for the cart.
 Required for SNI.
 Either HiRom, LoRom, ExHiRom, or SA1.